AlfrescoArchive/alfresco-dbp-deployment/README.md

 export INFRARELEASE=enervated-deer
 ```

 ### 4. Wait for the infrastructure release to get deployed.
-When checking status all your pods should be AVAILABLE 1/1):
+When checking status all your pods should be READY 1/1):
 ```bash
 helm status $INFRARELEASE
 ```